top of page

 Victoria has spent most of her life as a mixed medium artist, experimenting with all types and combinations of mediums and surfaces.
 Over the years she has explored many areas of wildlife and natural history subjects, and has achieved many awards for her images of wolves.

 For Victoria, drawing is the most exciting and important part of producing art.
 It is in the observation and recording that she learns about, and develops an understanding of the subject she has chosen to study.
-Most of her work is drawn directly from life or from a combination of observed drawings, studies, notes and photographs that she has taken herself.
-In her recent work her subject is British trees throughout the seasons.
+Most of her work is drawn directly from life or from a combination of observed drawings, studies, notes and photographs that she has taken herself, which include British trees throughout the seasons.
 Victoria loves all seasons of the year as each has its own natural and unique beauty.
 However she finds that winter trees are the most exciting and interesting as the bare bones or skeleton of the tree are clearly visible.
 This also helps to give her an understanding of how and why the tree leaves sit and hang from the branches.
+Victoria's work is a combination of realism but at the same time has a mystical and etherial quality.

-Over the last four years she has been successful in having work selected for the highly respected Earth Pathways Diaries and Calendars.
+Over the years she has been successful in having work selected for the highly respected Earth Pathways Diaries and Calendars.
 The Earth Pathways is a thriving community of like minded and open hearted people who care about the Earth and a sustainable future for all.

 "We need nature for our mental and physical wellbeing, Having always had an affinity with nature and our kinship with all life on this amazing planet whether it be walking, running, swimming, crawling or flying.
 Our connection to nature is as important as breathing.
 We all rely on each other for our existence, it is for this reason I continue to work, In hope that my art will in some way help and encourage others to be aware and treasure all the diverse life and habitats on earth and above it."